almostengr/trafficpi/README.md

 * <a href="https://www.amazon.com/gp/product/B07GD2BWPY/ref=as_li_tl?ie=UTF8&tag=almostengr-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07GD2BWPY&linkId=c3042114933e20a073b88c0947756efd" target="_blank">Breadboard Jumper Cables</a>
 * <a href="https://www.amazon.com/gp/product/B01EV6LJ7G/ref=as_li_tl?ie=UTF8&tag=almostengr-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01EV6LJ7G&linkId=d6d36ad3de7629f3e963d620893c4ee3" target="_blank">Breadboard</a> (optional)
 * Python 2.7.9 (May work with later versions, but has only been tested with 2.7.9)
-* Raspbian Jessie (May work on other OSs, but has only been tested with Raspbian Jessie)
+* Raspbian Jessie, Stretch, or Buster (May work on other OSs, but has only been tested with Raspbian Jessie)

 ### LED Option